-Andrej Tusicisny earned a Ph.D. from Columbia University in New York with concentrations in international relations and comparative politics.
-In addition to a doctorate, he also has three Master’s degrees from Columbia University and the Graduate Institute of International Studies (HEI) in Geneva.
-In the academic year 2013-14, Andrej will be a Max Weber Fellow at the European University Institute in Florence.
+Andrej Tusicisny is a quantitative social scientist working as a researcher at Google.
+He earned a Ph.D. in political science from Columbia University in New York.
+In addition to a doctorate, he also holds three Master’s degrees from Columbia University and the Graduate Institute of International Studies (HEI) in Geneva.